 Remember, the guidelines produced by the Environmental Protection Agency (EPA) have been contested by the EWG, which says that we should be drinking far less than the recommended level of these chemicals in our water.

 One of the most effective means of removing PFAS from drinking water is to use reverse osmosis technology.
-These systems are manufactured to follow number of specific phased filtration steps, and use filters including pre-sediment filters, activated carbon filters, and reverse osmosis membranes.
+These systems are manufactured to follow a number of specific phased filtration steps, and use filters including pre-sediment filters, activated carbon filters, and reverse osmosis

 Carbon filters alone are also capable of reducing PFAS to a safe concentration in your drinking water.
 They’re cheaper to use, too, and won’t break the bank like a reverse osmosis system can.

-However, these tend to be manufactured to address chlorine and lead removal, so they may not be as effective for using for treated water as combined RO filtration with an additional RO membrane to increase performance ability.
+However, these tend to be manufactured to address chlorine and lead removal, so they may not be as effective for using treated water as combined RO filtration with an additional RO membrane to increase performance ability.

 You can check that carbon filters and RO technology can remove PFAS by looking for an NSF 53 certification.
 This means the product has been tested by a globally recognized independent third-body and deemed capable of removing contaminants that cause or have potential to cause adverse health effects.